 House fires and deaths have been directly linked to solid conductor aluminum wiring.
 Research by the U.S. Consumer Product Safety Commission (CPSC) has shown that "homes wired with solid aluminum wire manufactured before 1972 are 55 times more likely to have one or more connections reach 'Fire Hazard Conditions' than are homes wired with copper”.
 An estimated 2 million homes were built with aluminum wiring.

 Because of a copper shortage in the 1960s due to the Vietnam War, solid conductor aluminum wiring became more popular.
 After some time, however, the potentially dangerous differences of aluminum and copper wiring became very apparent.

-Stranded aluminum wiring is common nowadays.
-It is permitted for use as electrical service entrance cable from the street to the home, as well as to feed electrical subpanels and dedicated high current circuits, such as electric clothes dryers, central air conditioners, and electric ranges.
-Stranded wire means it has multiple smaller wires (strands) within.
-Solid conductor wiring is one simple wire. (see photo below)
+Multi-strand aluminum wiring is common nowadays.
+It is permitted for use as electrical service entrance cable from the street to the home, as well as to feed electrical subpanels and dedicated high current circuits, such as electric clothes dryers, central air conditioners, heat pump air handlers, and electric ranges.
+Multi-strand wire means it has multiple smaller wires (strands) within.
+Solid conductor wiring is one single wire. (see photo below)

-Solid conductor aluminum wiring was used from approx. 1960 to 1978 and has been linked to loose connections at switches, receptacles, circuit breakers, etc. and may cause arcing and house fires under some circumstances.
-Notice how the exposed wiring (with its wire insulation removed) doesn't look like copper.
+Solid conductor aluminum wiring has been linked to loose connections at switches, receptacles, circuit breakers, etc. and may cause arcing and house fires under some circumstances.
+Notice the differences between aluminum and copper in the photos below.
 With the wire's outer sheathing fully intact, one would have to look for AL or "Aluminum" printed on the outer sheathing to differentiate between copper or aluminum.